Kamm Lecture in Higher Education

 Robert B. Kamm served in Higher Education as a teacher, counselor, and administrator at Oklahoma State University for more than 45 years, including service as president from 1966 to 1977.
 He was inducted into the College of Education Hall of Fame in 2000 and served on the College of Education faculty.
 During his lengthy service, Dr. Kamm emphasized academic excellence and underscored the centrality of students, faculty, and staff in the learning experience.

-Dr. Harry Boyte, co-director and founder of the Sabo Center for Democracy and Citizenship, is confirmed as the distinguished speaker for the 2017 Robert B. Kamm Lecture in Higher Education.
-The Oklahoma State University College of Education will host the annual lecture on Tuesday, February 21 at 10:30am in 010 Willard Hall, which is during OSU’s Research Week.
+Dr. Matt Mayhew, is the William Ray and Marie Adamson Flesher Professor of Educational Administration with a focus on Higher Education and Student Affairs at The Ohio State University.
+The Oklahoma State University College of Education will host the annual lecture on Tuesday, February 20 at 10:30am in 010 Willard Hall, which is during OSU’s Research Week.